theoutfield/sc_sncn_motorcontrol/module_pwm/doc/index.rst

     :backlinks: none
     :depth: 3

-This module provides a Service (pwm_service_general) to generate center-aligned Pulse-Width modulation(PWM) signals for both high-side and low-side FETs of your IFM module.
+This module provides a Service (pwm_service_general) to generate center-aligned Pulse-Width modulation(PWM) signals for both high-side and low-side FETs of your Drive module.
 PWM module can be used to cycle on-and-off a digital signal in order to control a load which requires electrical power.
 As shown in figure 1, the period and hence the frequency of a pwm signal is always fixed (the default value is 12 kHz).
 Only the on-time of PWM pulses can be changed.
 The on-time (for each inverter output can be adjusted by sending the corresponding pwm_value to pwm_service_general through an interface.
 By this technique, it is possible to modulate a given reference voltage.

 The PWM Service should always run over an **IFM Tile** so it can access the ports of your SOMANET IFM device.

-If PWM signals are used to drive an IFM module, the watchdog service should also be running to activate the IFM ports.
+If PWM signals are used to drive an Drive module, the watchdog service should also be running to activate the IFM ports.

 .. cssclass:: github